simpeg/agrogeo24/README.md

 | Website of the event | [agrogeophy.github.io/agrogeo24][agrogeo24] |

+## Abstract

+In this workshop we'll showcase how we can use the tools available in [SimPEG][simpeg], a Python library for Simulations and Parameter Estimations in Geophysics, to simulate ERT (a.k.a.
+DC resistivity) data from a synthetic model and then to run a deterministic inversion to recover the original model.
+You'll learn how to set up a DC survey, define a mesh, build a synthetic model, create a simulation that implements all the physics, and run a forward model to generate synthetic data.
+Lastly you'll learn how to set up an inversion to recover the resistivity of the subsurface.
+By the end of the tutorial you'll be able to invert your own data.

 ## About

 We were invited by [Agrogeo24][agrogeo24] to give a workshop about SimPEG, to